Room: E0.19 (Social Sciences Building)

 Maria do Mar is a feminist ethnographer with a background in Sociology and a commitment to interdisciplinary research and teaching.

 She joined the Department of Sociology at the University of Warwick in September 2013, after working as a Lecturer at the University of Leeds, as an LSE Fellow at the London School of Economics and Political Science, and as a Visiting Research Fellow at the Centre for Excellence in Gender Research (GEXcel) at the University of Örebro (Sweden).
+She has been a Visiting Professor at the University of Tampere (Finland), Radboud University (the Netherlands) and the University of Lisbon (Portugal).

 She holds a PhD in Gender from the Gender Institute at LSE, and a BSc+MSc (Distinction) in Sociology from the Lisbon University Institute (ISCTE-IUL, Portugal).
 Alongside her academic work, she maintains an active involvement in feminist movements at local and international, grassroots and policy levels, having been a member of the executive committee of various Portuguese and European non-governmental organisations.